blogue/pig-dice/README.md

 ## Description

 Pig dice is a game in which you try to amass 100 points rolling a die.
 Everyone roll a player makes is added to the round points, however, if a one is rolled the round points are reset to zero and that player loses their turn.
-If a player choose to hold before they roll a one they collect the points for that round and the next player takes their turn.
+If a player chooses to hold before they roll a one they collect the points for that round and the next player takes their turn.

 ## Setup/Installation Requirements